vskokov/demo-reveal/slides.md

 - To map universal location to QCD, one requires non-universal metric factors.
   They are generically are not known.
-- Nevertheless properties of YLE singularities might be useful in establishing existance/location of QCD crtitical point
+- Nevertheless properties of YLE singularities might be useful in establishing existence/location of QCD critical point
-  - YLE is continuosly connected to critical point
+  - YLE is continuously connected to critical point;
+  - Two distinct approaches based on lattice input from Taylor coefficients and imaginary $\mu$ $\leadsto$ approximately the same $T_c$
   - Critical exponent $\sigma$ at YLE is universal and independent of $N$; it predicts the behaviour of Lee-Yang zeroes and their scaling with volume
-  - Associated analityc structure of complex $\mu$-plane constraints the behaviour of Fourier coefficients
+  - Associated analytic structure of complex $\mu$-plane constraints the behaviour of Fourier coefficients